A multiplicative inequality of Riesz transform type on general Riemannian manifolds: The "almost" Riesz inequality

 and apply Lemma \ref{lem1-0} to obtain

 The constant $C$ depends on $p$ and $\delta'$.
 The term on the right hand side is a square function of the operator $\cL$.
 Since $\cL$ has a bounded holomorphic functional calculus on $L^p(X)$ on the sector $\Sigma(w_p)$ (cf. \cite{Carbonaro}), it follows that $\cL$ has a square function estimate (cf. \cite{CDMY}, Section 6).
-This means that the latest term is bounded by $C' \| f \|_p$ as claimed in the proposition.
+This means that the latest term is bounded by $C' \| f \|_p$ and we obtain the claim of the proposition.

 Suppose now that $F$ does not have decay at $0$ but $| F'(z) | \le \frac{C}{|z|^{1-\epsilon}}$.
 We wish to make an integration by parts in the definition of $H_\Gamma^F$ but there are some problems in the case where $0$ is an eigenvalue of $\cL$.
 In order to get around this we first prove the result for $\cL_\nu = \cL + \nu I$ for $\nu > 0$ in place of $\cL$.
 We denote by $H_\Gamma^{F,\nu}$ the corresponding Littlewood-Paley-Stein functional.\\ It is not difficult to see that the derivative with respect to $t$ of $F(t\cL_\nu)f$ is $\cL F'(t\cL_\nu)f$ and $ t | \Gamma F(t\cL_\nu) f |^2 $ tends to $0$ when $t \to \infty$ (see also \cite{CometxOuhabaz}, proof of Theorem 4.1).
 Therefore,